Robertson Davies: Personal life

 Davies was married to Brenda Ethel Davies (1917–2013) in 1940 and survived by four grandchildren and three great-grandchildren from his three daughters Miranda Davies, Rosamond Bailey and author Jennifer Surridge.

 Davies never learned to drive.
 His wife Brenda routinely drove him to events and other excursions.

+Public lectures

+In 1990, Davies delivered the fifth Erasmus Lecture, titled Literature and Moral Purpose, sponsored by First Things magazine and the Institute on Religion and Public Life.
+In his address, Davies reflected on the relationship between literature, imagination, and ethics, arguing that serious fiction has an essential role in shaping moral understanding.
+His lecture continued the Erasmus series’ exploration of how culture and faith inform the public and intellectual life of the modern world.